TriforkKRK/TFLayoutConstraintsFactory/README.md

 `+ (NSArray *)tf_verticalAlignmentConstraintsForViews:(NSArray *)viewsArray separatorViews:(NSArray *)separatorsViewsArray margins:(CGFloat)margin;`

 Method returns array of constraints which adopt view to the superview size with defined in insets argument margins from each edge.
-If value passed as one of the insets value is kTFNoMetric then this value for margin is omitted.
+If value passed as one of the insets value is *kTFNoMetric* then this value for margin is omitted.
 `+ (NSArray *)tf_constraintsForView:(UIView *)view expandingEdgesToSuperviewWithInsets:(UIEdgeInsets)insets;`

-Method returns array of width and/or height constraints for a view passed in view argument.
+Method returns array of width and/or height constraints for a view passed in view argument if one of the value is set to *kTFNoMetric* then constraint generation will be omitted for that metric.
 `+ (NSArray *)tf_constraintsForView:(UIView *)view withSize:(CGSize)size;`

 ## Installation